Qubits and Spacetime Unit (Philipp Höhn)

 There are many approaches to quantum gravity, and, rather than adhering to a specific one, we pursue somewhat of an "approach-independent approach".
 This means that our focus lies on generic challenges, which many approaches to quantum gravity will have to face up to and which have implications and relevance also in other areas of physics.
 Thus, we focus less on Planck scale physics and more on effective descriptions in quantum gravity that are closer to the known physics.
 The idea is to develop concepts, tools and methodology, which will be useful for various approaches to quantum gravity and beyond, e.g., for classical gravity, gauge theories, quantum information and the foundations of quantum theory, but we also import ingredients from the latter areas.
 Our research therefore resides at the interface of a broad spectrum of topics in fundamental physics and this is also reflected in the composition of our Unit.
 In particular, we host and have hosted representatives from different approaches to quantum gravity, as well as from quantum foundations and quantum information theory.

 A main tool which we have been developing recently is that of quantum reference frames.
 These are internal frames associated with quantum subsystems and appear in any quantum system subject to a symmetry principle.
-As such, they are relevant in quantum gravity, gauge theories, quantum information, the foundations of quantum theory and in quantum thermodynamics.
+As such, they are relevant in all of the above mentioned areas, as well as in quantum thermodynamics.
 While we have explored them in all of these contexts, we are especially interested in their application to gauge theories and gravity, whose physical content they define via dressed/relational observables.
 For example, we are interested in finite regions and subsystems in gauge theory and gravity, where quantum frames help to define and regulate entanglement entropies.
-Quantum frames also give rise to a novel quantum covariance of physical properties and laws that we study.
+Quantum frames further give rise to a novel quantum covariance of physical properties and laws that we study.
 However, we also research on other topics, including spacetime thermodynamics and quantum error correcting codes in high-energy physics.

 We're hiring a new postdoc: